leenux/SuperMate/README.md

 `SM_ifCastingIncludeName()` is used to determine exactly what the target is casting
 #### Parameter
 - no have param: all casting duration > 2.5s return true
-- string: casting name include the param string return true,for example "Healing"
+- string: casting name include the param string and duration > 2.5s return true,for example "Healing"

 Other features will add if requires.
 Depend on: